Disclaimer and Reading Recommendation:

 Look, this is a long post.
 Ain’t nobody got time for that.
 I didn’t want you cheated out of good content or split it up into separate posts, because that requires a lot of annoying clicking on your part.
 The first part of this post explains the issues with Inbox Zero, and the second part goes over things to do instead that may give you a higher ROI and more bang for your buck.
 So by all means, skim the bold text, subheadings and bullets, and deep dive as needed and take from this what will serve you.

-Introduction: The Endless War For Inbox Zero
+Introduction: The Endless War for Inbox Zero

 Inbox Zero has been touted as the holy grail of email management strategies, aiming for a clean slate in our email accounts daily.
 Yet, the relentless pursuit often feels like a never-ending battle with little to show for the effort.
 In this article, I will explain why in the 21st century, inbox zero is the wrong goal, optimizing for the wrong problem, and what to do instead.